napol-n/WriteUp/HackTheBox/DETECTING WINDOWS ATTACKS WITH SPLUNK.md

 Monitoring such patterns helps identifyunauthorized privilege escalation and potential persistence in Active Directory environments.

-What port does the attacker use for communication during the Golden Ticket attack?
+#### Q16 What port does the attacker use for communication during the Golden Ticket attack?

 Port88 —Golden Ticket attacks still use Kerberos TGS requests, which communicate over TCP/UDP port 88.

 ANSWER 88

-## Detecting Cobalt Strike's PSExec
+### Detecting Cobalt Strike's PSExec

-### Overview
+#### Overview

 This text explains how attackers useCobalt Strike’s PSExec feature (an implementation of the PsExec remote-execution tool) to run payloads on remote Windows hosts and how defenders can detect that activity using network and Zeek/Splunk logs.
 It describes the PSExec workflow (service creation, file transfer toADMIN$, execution, cleanup, and beaconing) and highlights that this activity occurs overSMB (port 445).

-The section also points to lab artifacts (PCAPs, logs, Splunk indexcobalt_strike_psexec, and Zeek sourcetypebro:smb_files:json) and provides a Splunk/Zeek query to find suspicious SMB file operations consistent with PSExec-style activity.
+The section also points to lab artifacts (PCAPs, logs, Splunk indexcobalt\_strike\_psexec, and Zeek sourcetypebro:smb\_files:json) and provides a Splunk/Zeek query to find suspicious SMB file operations consistent with PSExec-style activity.

-### Key Points
+#### Key Points

 What Cobalt Strike’s PSExec does